-Send in your D.A. jokes D.A. cartoons D.A. shares Please mail to: Ways & Means Editor Debtors Anonymous 5521 Grosvenor Blvd.
-Los Angeles, CA 90066 or waysandmeansda@hotmail.com Ways & Means Subscription Form Yes!
+Send in your D.A. jokes D.A. cartoons D.A. shares Please mail to:

+Ways & Means Editor Debtors Anonymous 5521 Grosvenor Blvd.
+Los Angeles, CA 90066

+or

+waysandmeansda@hotmail.com

+Ways & Means Subscription Form

+Yes!
 I would like to subscribe to Ways & Means, the newsletter for the Fellowship of Debtors Anonymous.

+Name # of subscriptions

+Address @ subscription price

+City/State/ZIP Enclosed is \$

-Name Address City/State/ZIP Is this a gift?
-Giver's name Is this for a D.A. meeting?
-Please list the group name of subscriptions @ subscription price Enclosed is \$ PLEASE PRINT Rates United States Canada Foreign 1-4 subscriptions \$8/yr. each \$8.50/yr. each \$13/yr. each 5-9 subscriptions \$7/yr. each \$7.50/yr. each \$12/yr. each 10+ subscriptions \$6/yr. each \$6.50/yr. each \$11/yr. each All amounts must be drawn on U.S. banks only.
+Is this a gift?
+Giver's name PLEASE PRINT

+United States Canada Foreign Rates 1-4 subscriptions \$8/yr. each \$8.50/yr. each \$13/yr. each 5-9 subscriptions \$7.50/yr. each \$7/yr. each \$12/yr. each 10+ subscriptions \$6/yr. each \$6.50/vr. each \$11/yr. each

+All amounts must be drawn on U.S. banks only.
 Please remember that it could be up to three months before you receive your first issue.
 Ways & Means is published quarterly, but the publication schedule may vary.
 Subscribers will receive four issues per paid subscription.
 Please notify Ways & Means if you change your address.
 If notification is not received and your issue is returned undeliverable with no forwarding address, your subscription will be cancelled.

 Please make checks or money orders payable to "D.A.G.S.B."

+Please list the group name

 Mail your payment and subscription form order to:

 Debtors Anonymous Ways & Means P.O.
+Box 920888 Needham, MA 02492-0009

+(781) 453-2743

-Box 920888 Needham, MA 02492-0009 (781) 453-2743 Know someone who can't get to a meeting?
-Consider giving them a gift subscription to the Ways & Means. info: waysandmeanssubscriptions@hotmail.com Fall 2004 Ways & Means P.O.
+Know someone who can't get to a meeting?
+Consider giving them a gift subscription to the Ways & Means.

+info: waysandmeanssubscriptions@hotmail.com

+Ways & Means P.O.
 Box 920888 Needham, MA 02492-0009